alphagov/paas-team-manual/source/team/working_practices.html.md

 The development process consists of the following steps:

-1. The Product Manager makes decisions on which work (for example, features or bugs) to prioritise.
+1. The Tech Lead makes decisions on which work (for example, features or bugs) to prioritise.

 2. The team make the necessary changes in their own development environments on feature branches.